swiftlang/swift-evolution/proposals/NNNN-self-access-for-property-initializers.md

 ## Proposed solution

-Add an optional `initializion:` parameter to the accessor macro role declaration.
+Add an optional `initialization:` parameter to the accessor macro role declaration.
 Valid arguments are `selfAvailable` or `selfUnavailable`.
 A macro author uses `selfAvailable` to declare that the new context of the initializer after macro expansion enables access to `self`. `selfUnavailable` is the default value, and resembles the current behavior of accessor macros.

 ```swift
 // Declaration of the example `@Lazy` macro